david830wu/WCCommon/README.md

 ## Intro

-WCCommon is a collection of frequently used functions and tools in HFT development.
+WCCommon is a collection of frequently used functions and tools in HFT development using using C++20 and later.

 ## Install

+It is recommended to compile using g++-13 or newer compilers.

 install WCCommon lib to path ~/opt/WCCommon